 The Company's consolidated financial statements include the subsidiaries in which the Company has 50% or more voting interests or when the Company is deemed to have control.
 Significant intercompany accounts and transactions have been eliminated in consolidation.
-The accompanying consolidated financial statements include the accounts of the Hospital, Holdings, MEI, the Foundation, and MIC.
-MEI owned a 100% interest in Robinwood Surgery Center, LLC, at June 30, 2016 and a 60% interest at June 30, 2015, which is included in the consolidated financial statements with the related noncontrolling interest reported as a component of net assets.
+The accompanying consolidated financial statements include the accounts of the Hospital, Holdings, MEI, the Foundation, MACO, and MIC.
+MEI owned a 100% interest in Robinwood Surgery Center, LLC, at June 30, 2017 and 2016.
 All material inter-company balances and transactions have been eliminated in consolidation.
-Certain prior year amounts have been reclassified to conform with the current year presentation.